The official blog of the Lung Institute.

 What are your favorite and best Pittsburgh walking trails?

 We want to hear from you.
 Let us know about your favorite and best Pittsburgh walking trails, so we can add them to our list and share it with others.
 Call up your friends and family, so you can enjoy the great outdoors, get some exercise and breathe in some fresh air.
-In addition to gentle exercises like walking, stem cell therapy can also improve lung function and quality of life for people with chronic lung diseases.
-We’re happy to answer your questions, so contact us at (800) 729-3065 to learn more about stem cell treatment options today.
+In addition to gentle exercises like walking, cellular therapy can also improve lung function and quality of life for people with chronic lung diseases.
+We’re happy to answer your questions, so contact us at (800) 729-3065 to learn more about cellular therapy options today.